shprink/conferences/2018/make_web_components_great_again_with_stencil/slides/wc_specs.md

     <aside class="notes">
         <b>Now you might wonder if you can use Web components in Angular?</b>
         <ul>
-            <li>The answer is YES, with CUSTOM_ELEMENTS_SCHEMA, Web Components become first-class citizens in the Angular ecosystem.
+            <li>The answer is YES, with CUSTOM_ELEMENTS_SCHEMA, we can use Web Components as if they were angular's components.
 It is a seamless integration</li>
         </ul>
     </aside>
 </section>